PoisotLab/ms_network_prediction/manuscript.md

 further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

-### How are interaction strengths actually inferred?
+### How are interaction strengths actually estimated?

-Interaction strength can be inferred empirically or theoretically [@Berlow2004IntStr].
-While the development of theoretical predictive models to infer interaction strength is important, the empirical sampling of quantitative networks is not to be neglected as they are important to model parameterization and validation [@Novak2008EstNon].
 Before we attempt to make inferences from data, we must adapt a conceptual framework to model interaction strength.
 One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based on an organism's traits, the environment, and foraging behavior such as searching, capture and handling times.
 A different conceptual alternative, applicable in food-webs, is metabolic based models, where body mass, metabolic demands, and energy loss are used to infer energetic energy fluxes between organisms [@Yodzis1992BodSiz;@Berlow2009SimPre].
 Energy can be seen as the common currency that links every level of biology from individual organisms to the whole ecosystem [@Brown2004MetThe;@Barnes2018EneFlua].
-Thus, predicting interaction strength as energy fluxes could potentially open the way to the conciliation of the different spheres of ecology.
+Conceptualizing interaction strength a flux of energy could open the way to the conciliation of the different field of ecology.
 One bottom-up approach is to first estimate basal species biomasses and from there the higher trophic-level species biomasses and energetic demands are computed [@Berlow2009SimPre].
 Alternatively, a top-down approach, where energy fluxes are calculated starting from the top consumer downward toward producers [@Barnes2018EneFlu].
 Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu].

 ### What about indirect and higher-order interactions?

-Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions where species can form parts of different networks *e.g.* a plant species may be included in both a plant-pollinator as well as herbivory network and we could conceivably have a network of networks linked by shared species.
-Investigating indirect interactions---either higher-order interactions between species, or interaction strengths that themselves interact --- has gained interest in recent years [@Golubski2016EcoNet; @Golubski2011ModMod].
+Although network ecology often assumes that interactions go strictly from one node to the other, the web of life is made up of a variety of interactions.
+Indirect interactions---either higher-order interactions between species, or interaction strengths that themselves interact --- has gained interest in recent years [@Golubski2016EcoNet; @Golubski2011ModMod].
 One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes.
 An additional degree of complexity is introduced by multi-layer networks [@Hutchinson2019SeeFor].
 Multi-layer networks offer links across "variants" of the networks, which can include, timepoints, or environments.
 As such, these can be particularly useful to account for the meta-community structure of ecological networks [@Gross2020ModMod], or to understand how spatial dispersal graphs can inform conservation actions [@Albert2017AppNet].
+As
-As @Pilosof2017MulNat suggest, ecological networks intrinsically contain multi-layers, as they are shaped by evolution, dispersal, environmental heterogeneity, among others.
+@Pilosof2017MulNat suggest, ecological networks intrinsically contain multi-layers, as they are shaped by evolution, dispersal, environmental heterogeneity, among others.
 However, the potential of links between larger subsets causes a combinatoric explosion which increases the number of predictions we would need to make with our already scarce data. *Prima facie*, increasing the dimensionality of the object we need to predict (the multiple layers rather than a single network) may make the problem complicated.
 But multi-layer networks encode ecological constraints -- of dispersal, of evolution, and of niche suitability.
 One question that is worth investigating is whether the multi-layer structure of ecological networks may *improve* the predictibility of interactions.
-Indeed, this is the case for social networks [@Jalili2017LinPre; @Najari2019LinPre;
+Indeed, this is the case for social networks [@Jalili2017LinPre; @Najari2019LinPre; @Yasami2018NovMul].
-@Yasami2018NovMul].
 Although at the moment it seems bests to address our understanding of simple networks, exploring the more intricate ways in which species interact might require that we make room for hypergraphs and multi-layer networks in our predictive framework.

 ### How do we determine what interaction networks are feasible?

 For several decades, ecologists have aimed to understand how networks of many interacting species persist through time.
-The diversity-stability "paradox", first explored by May [@May1974StaCom], shows that under a neutral set of assumptions, ecological networks should become decreasingly stable as the number of species increases.
+The diversity-stability paradox, first explored by May [@May1974StaCom], shows that under a neutral set of assumptions, ecological networks should become decreasingly stable as the number of species increases.
 However, in the natural world we observe networks of